antoinealb/antoinealb.github.io/_drafts/chat.markdown

 It allows us to write job descriptions and when they should be run.
 We can also specify a user and a directory to run the script from.

-Put the following in `/etc/init/letschat.conf`:
+Put the following in `/etc/init/lets-chat.conf`:
 {% highlight conf %}
-description "Let's chat application server" author "Antoine Albertelli <antoinea101@gmail.com>"
+description "Let's chat application server" author "Antoine Albertelli"

 # Taken from nginx job definition
 start on (filesystem and net-device-up IFACE=lo)